erika-21/ImageScrubberView/README.md

 ======================

 Provides a mechanism for scrubbing through an array of images via a seekbar.
 Additionally, provides a means to pan and zoom on the image itself.
+Compatible with Android versions down to Gingerbread (API 9)

 Download
 ======================